miklevin/MikeLev.in/_posts/2023-05-24-read-book-of-5-rings-and-the-art-of-war-then-do-the-opposite.md

 here.
 You can let them know you're the best swordfighter in the world and still... and still...
 Oh, you're gonna lose Gwyneth Paltrow?
 Sigh.

+Oh and Seth, if you're out there reading this, you don't need to be Google.
+You're better than them!
+Now go enjoy a meatball sunday together.
+On Walnut Street.